Associate Judge Position - Guide for Candidates

 The Constitution Act, 1867 recognizes the principle of the independence of the judiciary by imposing on Parliament, and not on the executive, the duty to fix and provide the salaries, allowances and pensions of superior court judges and associate judges.
 As a consequence, judicial salary levels for all federally appointed judges are prescribed in Part I of the Judges Act.
 Salaries are adjusted annually on the basis of the lesser of the percentage change in Statistics Canada's Industrial Aggregate Index or 7%.

 The adequacy of judicial salaries, pensions and benefits is reviewed every 4 years by the independent Judicial Benefits and Compensation Commission appointed by the Governor in Council.
 The Commission is required to submit a report with its recommendations to the Minister of Justice which is also tabled in Parliament.
 The Minister must respond to the report within 6 months after receiving it.

-Restrictions on Employment and Earnings
+Restrictions on Extra-judicial Employment

-Judges must devote themselves exclusively to their judicial duties, and may not engage, directly or indirectly, in any business or occupation, either for themselves or for others.
+Associate judges must devote themselves exclusively to their judicial duties, and may not engage, directly or indirectly, in any business or occupation, either for themselves or for others.
 Members of the judiciary may, however, serve as commissioners, arbitrators and mediators where authorized by federal or provincial law.
 Where they so act, they are not entitled to any additional remuneration, although they are entitled to reimbursement of travelling and other expenses reasonably incurred.